NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/M/Masquerade Scarf.md

 * * *

-**Effect** You arrange the scarf over your lower face, and it casts a 1st-rank [[Spells/Illusory Disguise|Illusory Disguise]] spell on you, which ends immediately if the scarf is removed.
+**Effect** You arrange the scarf over your lower face, and it casts a 1st-rank [[Illusory Disguise|Illusory Disguise]] spell on you, which ends immediately if the scarf is removed.
 You can alter the scarf's appearance or make it _[[Conditions/Invisible|Invisible]]_ as part of the illusory disguise, but it can still be felt if touched.

 *Source: Pathfinder GM Core*
 *ORC*